-music director Pacific Symphony Youth Wind Ensemble
+Dr. Gregory X. WhitmoreMusic Director for Pacific Symphony Youth Wind Ensemble

-Gregory Xavier Whitmore is music director of Pacific Symphony Youth Wind Ensemble.
-Whitmore is also director of bands at Mt.
-San Antonio College in Walnut, Calif.
-These appointments follow a 13-year career as director of bands at Cathedral City High School in the Palm Springs Unified School District, and a career as conductor of the College of the Desert Symphony Band in Palm Desert, Calif.
-Whitmore, a native of Ypsilanti, Michigan, received his bachelor’s degree in instrumental music education from The University of Michigan School of Music, Theater and Dance in Ann Arbor, Mich.
-While a student at The University of Michigan, Whitmore actively performed in the University of Michigan Concert and Symphony Bands and he led the University of Michigan Marching Band as “Michigan’s Man Up Front”—Drum Major—from 1999-2001.
-Whitmore received his master's degree in music with an emphasis in wind conducting from California State University, Fullerton, studying under Dr. Mitchell Fennell.
-Whitmore is currently a doctoral candidate at Columbia University in the city of New York.
+A proud Midwesterner and native of Ann Arbor, Michigan; Dr. Whitmore earned his bachelor’s degree in instrumental music education from The University of Michigan School of Music, Theater and Dance.
+While a student at Michigan, Dr. Whitmore performed in the University of Michigan Symphony and Concert Bands; and led the University of Michigan Marching Band as “Michigan’s Man Up Front”—Drum Major—from 1999 to 2001—becoming the second Black Drum Major in the history of the University of Michigan.
+Dr. Whitmore received his master's degree in music with an emphasis in wind conducting from California State University, Fullerton.
+Dr. Whitmore holds a master’s degree, and a doctorate in music and music education from Columbia University (Teachers College) in the city of New York.

-Whitmore has conducted ensembles in such notable concert venues as The Kennedy Center (Washington D.C.), Carnegie Hall (New York City), Walt Disney Concert Hall (Los Angeles), Meng Hall (Fullerton, California), Holy Trinity Church (Stratford, England), St. John’s Smith Square (London, England), Chateau Vaux le Vicomte (Paris, France) and Heidelberg Castle (Heidelberg, Germany).
-Under Whitmore’s direction, the Cathedral City High School Symphony Band was selected to perform as the showcase ensemble during the 2008 California Band Directors Association Annual Convention, and the Cathedral City High School Marching Band has garnered numerous awards and performed on national television three times (2010, 2007 and 2005).
+A Second Place Winner of the 2017 American Prize in Conducting, Dr. Whitmore has conducted ensembles around the world in such notable concert venues as The Golden Hall of The Musikverein (Vienna), The Wiener Konzerthaus (Vienna), The MuTh (Vienna), Renée and Henry Segerstrom Concert Hall (Costa Mesa), Symphony Hall (Chicago), The Kennedy Center (Washington, D.C.), Carnegie Hall (New York City), Walt Disney Concert Hall (Los Angeles), Meng Hall (Fullerton, California), Holy Trinity Church (Stratford, England), St. John’s Smith Square (London), Chateau Vaux le Vicomte (Paris), and Heidelberg Castle (Germany).
+Under Dr. Whitmore’s direction, the Cathedral City High School Symphony Band was selected to perform as the showcase ensemble during the 2008 California Band Directors Association Annual Convention.
+Dr. Whitmore is a conductor for the World Strides Honors Performance Series.